-The Company's forward contract derivatives and dual currency deposits are measured at fair value through profit or loss using Level 2 inputs.
+The Company's forward contract derivatives are measured at fair value through profit or loss using Level 2 inputs.
 The Company's cash and cash equivalents are measured at fair value through profit or loss using Level 1 inputs.
-There were no transfers between Levels 1 or 2 during the period.
+There were no transfers between Levels 1 or 2 during the year.